ua-2025q3-astr501-513/p1-the-physics-team/README.md

 apply the numerical techniques we have covered in the course so far.

 You are recommended to work in teams of 3 to 6 students.
-To form team, come up with a unique team name and put it in this [GitHub Classroom link](https://classroom.github.com/a/nqfiwWTG).
+To form a team, come up with a unique team name and put it in this [GitHub Classroom link](https://classroom.github.com/a/nqfiwWTG).

 ## Timeline & Deliverables